Optimal Calibration of the Endpoint-corrected Hilbert Transform

 and the corresponding minimal residual error is

 Thus, the entire calibration is determined by these two complex numbers. $G_+$ describes the desired, phase-aligned response at $f_0$ and $G_-$ quantifies the negative-frequency leakage that cannot be removed by a single scalar.
 The complexity of the calibration $\mathcal{O}(L)$ is negligible compared to the ecHT's complexity of $\mathcal{O}(L \log L)$.
-A python class implementing c-ecHT based on the python library \verb|meegkit|~\cite{barascudNbaraPythonmeegkitV0172023} is available in Section~\ref{sec:Code}.